The Essential Good News of Christianity

 Relationships and the Value System of the Kingdom

 They each chose a selfish value system of their own instead of the one that motivates God.
 The effect was immediately destructive for their relationships: exploitive, angry words, etc. Because they no longer shared a common value system with God, their relationship with Him was broken.
-(Genesis 3:9-13) Their relationships with each other were also broken because they they were now selfishly in disagreement about who should benefit from their choices. note
+(Genesis 3:9-13) Their relationships with each other were also broken because they they were now selfishly in disagreement about who should benefit from their choices. •••

 They ate fruit from the forbidden tree on the false promise that it would allow them to set their own agenda, and so be God-like.
 Instead of following God's values (by obeying the one command they had been given), it was suggested to them that they could choose their own value system.
 This was supposed to make them be like God by enabling them to choose what was right for them.
 Therefore also, they supposedly could have their own kingdom.
-Instead they became unlike God at His most defining characteristic - His value system.
-And their kingdoms turned out to be lonely kingdoms of one in conflict with everyone else.
+(They would be self-governing.)

 Since God made us, we are personally accountable to Him, and if He requires something of us, He has the right to do so.